Franco-Persian alliance: Iranian motivation

-On the other hand, the Shah of Persia needed help against the Russian menace to his northern frontiers, as Russia had annexed Eastern Georgia in 1801 following the death of George XII of Georgia.
+On the other hand, the Shah of Persia needed help against Russia to his northern frontiers, as Russia had annexed Eastern Georgia in 1801 following the death of George XII of Georgia.
 General Tsitsianov occupied Georgia against rival Iranian claims, and attacked Ganja in Iran in 1804, triggering a Russo-Persian War, and soon the Russo-Turkish War was also declared in 1806.

 Britain, an ally of Russia, had been temporizing without a clear show of support.
-The Shah decided to respond to Napoleon's offers, sending a letter carried by ambassador Mirza Mohammed Reza-Qazvini (Mirza Riza) to the court of Napoleon, then in Tilsit in eastern Prussia.
+The Shah decided to respond to Napoleon's offers, sending a letter carried by ambassador Mirza Mohammad-Reza Qazvini (Mirza Riza) to the court of Napoleon, then in Tilsit in eastern Prussia.
 In his instructions to the ambassador, the Shah explained that:

 The Shah also clearly considered helping France in the invasion of India:

-The Shah however denied the possibility of providing a port to the French "on they way to Hindustan".
+The Shah however denied the possibility of providing a port to the French "on their way to Hindustan".